 p.s.
 I would greatly appreciate it if you would pray for this Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Worship Video: Today's readings reminded me of Danny Gokey's song "Haven't Seen It Yet:"
+Worship Video: Today's readings reminded me of the terrific song "Christ Is Risen" by Matt Maher:

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!